Over the Counter (OTC) Meaning

 - Commodity Derivatives: These OTC contracts are traded for commodities like Gold, Oil copper, natural gas, electricity.
 These are the most difficult to price owing to complexities like storage cost, delivery cost etc. They can be further categorized into Agri OTC contracts (based on Agri commodities) and non-agri contracts ( mostly involving Base metals).

-- Credit Derivatives: These contracts are based on the credit risk of a third party, basically a view n whether the third party will default or not for a particular time horizon.
+- Credit Derivatives: These contracts are based on the credit risk of a third party, basically a view of whether the third party will default or not for a particular time horizon.
 They constitute two major categories – Credit default swaps (CDS) and Credit Linked Notes (CLN).

 - Equity OTC: Most simple of these OTC contracts are equity OTC contracts involving options, futures, and swaps.